 - “Create an MVP of our new app and complete user-testing by August.”

-- “Finalize testing and launch the new eCommerce website to our existing user base by Sept.
+- “Finalize testing and launch a new eCommerce inventory management system to our existing user base by Sept.
 3rd”

 It’s important that both your vision statement and your goals don’t leave any glaring unknowns.
 Ambiguous goals can lead to misunderstandings, disappointment, and expensive rework.
 As the Harvard Business Review wrote in their Guide to Project Management: